Text

 FAQ

-why shouldn't I just use lorem ipsum for onboarding screen mockups
+why not just use lorem ipsum for onboarding mockups

-Onboarding screens are unusually copy-dependent — the headline length, benefit phrasing, and CTA all affect how balanced the layout feels.
-Lorem ipsum makes it impossible for stakeholders to judge whether a value prop lands or a button label fits.
-Realistic placeholder copy lets you evaluate messaging and design in the same review.
+Onboarding screens are unusually copy-dependent — headline length, benefit phrasing, and message rhythm all affect how balanced the layout feels.
+Lorem ipsum makes it impossible to judge whether a value prop lands.
+Realistic placeholder copy lets stakeholders evaluate messaging and design in the same review.

-how many onboarding screens should a mobile app have
+how many onboarding screens should an app have

-can I ship the generated onboarding copy directly in my app
+can I ship the generated copy directly in my app

-The output is a solid structural first draft with correctly framed headlines, benefit statements, and CTAs — but it's not production-ready as-is.
-Before shipping, replace generic references with your actual feature names, adjust tone to match your brand voice, and have a copywriter do a final pass.
-It cuts briefing time significantly.
+It's a solid structural first draft — correctly framed headlines and benefit statements — but not production-ready.
+Replace generic phrasing with your actual feature names, tune it to your brand voice, and give a copywriter the final pass.
+It shortens the briefing cycle considerably.